Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Markov Reward Processes, TD learning and scaling limits

-Let us first consider in this section a certain scaling of the \abbr{TD} learning algorithm with function approximation.
-More specifically, we consider the rescaled update \begin{equ} \frac{\d}{\d t} w(t) = \frac{1}{\alpha} \dtp{T^\lambda (\alpha \hatt V_{w(t)}) -\alpha\hatt V_{w(t)}, D \hatt V_{w(t)}}_\mu \end{equ} for large values of the scaling parameter $\alpha > 1$\,.
-One of the reasons why this scaling of the model is of practical interest is because it arises naturally when training neural networks, implicit in some widely applied choices of initial conditions, as we explain in \sref{s:nn}.
-Furthermore, as we shall see below, under some mild assumptions for large values of $\alpha$ the parameters $w$ of the model vary only slightly during training, inducing what is called the ``lazy training'' regime. \aa{A visual representation of the geometric effect of this scaling in the case where {$p < d< \infty$} is given in \fref{f:scaling}.}
+The remainder of the paper discusses the large-$N$ limit of \eref{e:meanfield}, and contrast the effect of two possible choices of $\alpha$ when scaling such model as $V_w \to \alpha V_w$: \begin{enumerate} \item{\bf Lazy training regime ($\alpha \to \infty$ as $N \to \infty$)} This regime is realized for \emph{large} values of the scaling parameter $\alpha$ in \eref{e:tduavscaled} .
+One of the reasons why this scaling of the model is of practical interest is because it arises naturally when training neural networks, implicit in some widely applied choices of initial conditions, as we explain in \sref{s:nn} and as discussed in \eg \cite{cb182, CaiYangLeeWang}.
+As we shall see below, under some mild assumptions for large values of $\alpha$ the parameters $w$ of the model vary only slightly during training, justifying the name \emph{lazy training} regime.
+A visual representation of the geometric effect of this scaling in the case where {$p < d< \infty$} is given in \fref{f:scaling}.
+When the parameters $\wii$ are drawn \abbr{iid} from a common distribution, as $\alpha \to \infty$ together with $N \to \infty$ the model converges to a \emph{deterministic} kernel, called \emph{neural tangent kernel} (\abbr{NTK}) \citep{hongler18}.
+We investigate the effect of this scaling transformation on the training dynamics in Sections~\ref{s:over-parametrized} and \ref{s:lt2}.

+\item{\bf Mean-field regime ($\alpha = \mathcal O_N (1)$ and $N \to \infty$)} This regime is realized, contrarily to the above, for \emph{bounded} values of $\alpha$, for example fixing $\alpha = 1$ while $N \to \infty$, and arises under a different scaling of the model parameters at initialization as discussed in \sref{s:nn}.
+This setting was investigated in the context of supervised learning \cite{MeiMonNgu18, RotVE18, ChizatBach18} under the name of \emph{mean-field} limit.
+A heuristic justification that the scaling in \eref{e:meanfield} is natural for the model $V_w$ and does not lead to the lazy regime can be found \eg in \citet{cb182}.
+In \sref{s:mf} we investigate the optimality properties of neural networks in this regime and compare it to the lazy training from point 1. \end{enumerate}

-\subsection{Over-parametrized regime}
+\section{Over-parametrized regime}